gengojs/core/README.md

 // seem to be constant
  var pkg = require('./package');
   return {
+  // Arrow functions do not work
+  // because the context belongs
+  // to something else so use traditional
+  // functions
     main: function (){
       // Access options
       this.header = new MyClass(this._header.options);